Skip to main content

 Ceiling drip with error code: drain pump motor failed

 An A3 error on a ceiling-concealed Daikin, with water dripping below it.
-A wall unit drains by gravity.
-This one cannot, so a pump lifts the water out.
-When A3 shows up here, the homeowner fears a torn-out ceiling.
-The drain path is the place to look first.
+A wall unit drains by gravity, but this one cannot, so a pump lifts the water out.
+When A3 shows up here the fear is a torn-out ceiling, though the drain path is the place to look first.

 Case summary